 Management of turfgrass clippings has an economic as well as an aesthetic consideration.
 As stated previously, lawns in which the clippings are returned require as little as half the amount of fertilizer compared to lawns where clippings are removed.
 Clippings contain about 3% to 5% nitrogen, 0.5% phosphorus, and 2% to 3% potassium.
 A single-family home can produce up to 400 pounds of grass clippings per 1,000 square feet of lawn.
 This equates to about 8 tons/acre each year.
 The 400 pounds of clippings would include 20 pounds of nitrogen, 2 pounds of phosphorus, and 12 pounds of potassium.
 Returning clippings to the lawn gives the grass a gentle, slow-release feeding every time you mow, and can reduce the annual fertilizer requirement as much as 50%.
 Removing the clippings often costs money to transport them to a dump or composting facility, and adds a considerable expense to replenish the nutrients.

-Thatch is a loose, intermingled organic layer of dead and living shoots, stems, and roots that develops between the zone of green vegetation and the soil surface.
+Thatch is a loose, intermingled organic layer of dead and living shoots, stems and roots that develops between the zone of green vegetation and the soil surface.
 It is mostly undecomposed at the top and in a stage of more advanced decomposition where it meets the soil.

 Thatch builds up quickly when turf produces organic debris faster than it can be decomposed.
 This is particularly problematic when high rates of nitrogen fertilizer are applied.
 Nitrogen promotes thatch development because it increases production of root and stem tissues.
 The ability of some nitrogen sources to acidify soils also may reduce the rate of thatch breakdown.

-Parts of the grass plants that are the most resistant to decay (stem nodes, crowns, fibers of vascular tissues, and roots) make up the bulk of thatch.
+Parts of the grass plants that are the most resistant to decay (stem nodes, crowns, fibers of vascular tissues and roots) make up the bulk of thatch.
 Although there are some leaf clippings in the thatch layer, they usually don't contribute to thatch build up because soil microorganisms easily break them down.
 About 25% of thatch is made up of a compound called lignin.
 Lignin is resistant to decay by microorganisms and one of the main reasons why thatch builds up faster than it breaks down.
 The remainder of thatch is primarily cellulose and hemicellulose compounds that decompose much more easily and quickly.
-Leaf clippings of most grasses typically contain high amounts of cellulose and hemicellulose, and very little lignin.
-The return of clippings to the lawn also increases the biological activity at the soil surface, thereby helping to minimize an accumulation of thatch.
+Leaf clippings of most grasses typically contain high amounts of cellulose and hemicellulose and very little lignin.
+The return of clippings to the lawn also increases the biological activity at the soil surface, thereby helping to minimize accumulation of thatch.

-Frequent applications of certain pesticides sometimes cause thatch build up.
+Frequent applications of certain pesticides sometimes cause thatch build-up.
 Some insecticides influence thatch development by impeding the activity of earthworms.
 As earthworms burrow, they mix soil and castings with thatch, thereby stimulating microbial activity and breakdown of the thatch.
-Occasional applications of fungicides do not contribute to accumulation of thatch.
+Occasional applications of fungicides do not contribute to the accumulation of thatch.
 However, frequent applications of some fungicides, multiple times each year, can promote thatchiness by increasing the rate of root and rhizome production.
 They don’t significantly suppress activities of soil microorganisms that decompose organic matter.

 If growth of any of the thatch- producing grasses are over-stimulated by excessive rates of fertilizer application, a thick layer of thatch can develop rather quickly and will require periodic vertical mowing and core cultivation to improve the performance of the turfgrass.